SM-KM/omega/README.md

    Programming Tools

       The programming tools that we used for this app were:
-            - TypeScript
+            - TypeScript: Logic and app structure.
-            - Plaid
+            - Plaid: Securely connecting to user financial data.
-            - React Native
+            - React Native: Building a cross-platform mobile app.
-            - SupaBase
+            - Supabase: Managing authentication, user sessions, and database storage.
-            - Git
+            - Git: Version control and collaborative development.

 # Security / Encrypt